ACMUS-MIR/academic-kickstart/content/acmus-mir/dataset.md

 <img src="/img/acmus-mir.png" alt="[ACMUS-MIR data set]" height="400" width="400" >

 The ACMUS-MIR data set has been made publicly available for the wider research community as a Zenodo repository [here](https://zenodo.org/record/3268961#.XShkTo8RVPZ).
+For a detailed description of the dataset, please refer to this [publication.]({{< ref "/publication/acmus-mir19/index.md" >}})

 ## Rhtyhm Set